-In the 19th century, an American grocer pioneered a new concept in the world of shopping – self-service.
-It allowed customers for the first time to select their own items by placing them in shopping baskets, instead of needing assistance from full-time clerks.
+In the 19th century, an American grocer pioneered a new concept in the shopping world – self-service.
+It allowed customers for the first time to select their own items by placing them in shopping baskets instead of needing assistance from full-time clerks.
 This model of shopping quickly grows into an international standard.
-Much in the same way, self-checkout is now becoming a familiar sight across the world.
+Much in the same way, self-checkout is now becoming a familiar sight worldwide.

-The trend towards automation has been growing rapidly, which is adopted by a significant number of retail businesses.
+The trend towards automation has been growing rapidly, which is adopted by many retail businesses.
 With the promise of reducing labor costs and increased efficiency, self-checkout is said to be the new future of shopping.

 The advantages of self-checkout for businesses are multifaceted.
 First of all, labor costs can be significantly reduced.
 Instead of recruiting numerous human serviced cashier stations, now one manager can oversee several or all the self-checkout kiosks.
 Self-checkout stations can also improve customer experience while shopping at your store.
 They can be placed throughout a store to offer quick and convenient checkout whenever customers don’t feel like shopping anymore.